 Q: DOES THE LIBRARY ENGAGE IN FUNDRAISING TO HELP LEVERAGE TAX DOLLARS?

-The Library is fortunate to be supported by donations from individuals, Friends of the Library, Foundation, and by receiving grants.
-However, these funds average only 1% of funding for library operations.
+The Library is fortunate to receive donations from individuals, Friends of the Library, and Foundation.
+However, these funds average only 1% of total funding for library operations.
+The Library frequently receives grants, but these are not awarded to cover operating expenses.

 Q: WHAT ABOUT THE LIBRARY FOUNDATION?